bartvanhalder/owlin-apidocs/README.md

 <div id='wrappingup'/>
 ### Wrapping up

 In this brief tutorial we have gone through some of the most important methods of our API.
-We hope to have been clear enough
+You should now be able to create a search, get its result and play around with topics.
+Now it's up to you!
+Draw inspiration from the visualizations we created with our API, or come up with something totally new - as they use to say, the sky is the limit!

+Should you still have any questions, feel free to mail us at willem@owlin.com. :)

 ***